pvandervelde/mindvortex/src/posts/2020-10-27-Software-development-pipeline-infrastructure-dependency-reduction.md

 If any of the issues mentioned above are of concern to you then partially or completely decoupling the development pipeline from the infrastructure will be a worth while exercise.

-Once you have decided to reduce coupling between the development pipeline and the infrastructure
+Once you have decided to reduce coupling between the development pipeline and the infrastructure then you can take one or more of the following steps to help you achieve your decoupling goals.
+Even implementing some of the steps will help you by

-- No tools need to be installed on any of the executors by default (ideally).
-Use a bare minimum executor.
-- Never re-use executors.
-Don't allow developers to do so because that trains them to think that some resources / tools / files will be available
-- Version everything - Tools, scripts etc..
-That way you can reproduce the process on any executor
-- Pipeline pulls down all tools required.
-Which probably means you need some kind of entrypoint script to pull down the initial tools and scripts.
-This entrypoint script should be as small as possible and able to update itself.
-That way you can still version all the scripts and tools (because they are pulled down) and don't need to add everything to the repository
-- Don't create a pipeline in the CI/CD system.
-Consider it to be just a task execution system.
-Define the task through scripts / tools with a standard 'entrypoint' for all your jobs
-- It is better to not rely on the presence of different services because those are points of failure.
-  - For those services that are absolutely required it is important that these are highly available

-Benefits

-- This means that you are independent of your build system because you can always build
+- Independence from your CI/CD system because you can can execute your pipeline stages anywhere
-- Allows developers to build locally to dev test the product
+- Developers can build the complete package locally allowing them to test what will be shipped
-- Easy to add more agents, just spin up a new clean OS install VM or container
-- Build workspace is guaranteed to be clean when you start.
-Less time spend debugging build failures due to file system pollution or package caching failures
+- Build workspace is guaranteed to be clean when you start which means less time spend debugging build failures due to file system pollution or package caching failures

-NOTE:
-Some steps may be hard when not on a build system, e.g. signing with the proper certificates / keys, and some may not be desirable when not on a build system, e.g. making changes to source control in the local workspace (i.e. local merges / branching / commits).

-As a side note.
-I have noticed that if the build time for an artefact exceeds a certain amount of time (somewhere between 5 - 10 minutes) it is highly likely that developers will exclusively use the CI/CD system to execute builds.
-This in turn will cause build times to increase further over time, most likely due to the fact that developers are no longer actively waiting for their builds.
+- Adding more agents to your CI/CD system is easy as all agents are the same and relatively simple in form

+With all that said here are some suggestions for steps you can take on your journey to fewer dependencies.

+#### Versions for everybody

+Ensure that all code, tools, scripts and resources used in the pipeline are versioned.
+That way you know exactly what is required for a specific pipeline execution.

+#### Only the workspace is yours

+Pipeline actions should work only inside their own workspace.
+Any code, scripts or tools they require can be put in the workspace but never outside the workspace.
+This reduces scattering of data during the execution of a pipeline.

+#### Lean executors

+Make your pipeline actions assume they will run on executors with a bare minimum runtime.
+This will ensure that your pipelines will obtain their preferred version of the tools they need and install them in their own workspace.
+The benefit of doing this that a pipeline can be executed on any available executor, either in your CI/CD system or on a developer machine, as it will not be making any assumptions about the capabilities of an executor.

+#### Single use executors are cleaner

+Configure the CI/CD system to use a clean executor for every job.
+This will ensure that changes made by a previous job don't interfere with the current job.
+Additionally it will enforce the use of immutable infrastructure for the executors, thus allowing versioning of the executors.

+#### Use the CI/CD system as a task executor

+Keep the configuration for the jobs in the CI/CD system to a minimum.
+Ideally the entire configuration is the execution of a script or tools with a simple set of arguments.
+By reducing the job of the CI/CD system to executing a script or tool it is simple to execute the pipeline actions somewhere else, e.g. on a developer machine or a different CI/CD system.

+#### Treat pipeline services as critical

+All services used by the pipeline should be treated as mission critical systems.
+After all a failure in one of these systems can stop all your pipelines from executing.
+So reduce the number of services you use in your pipeline and strengthen the services you have to rely on using the standard approaches for service resilience.